Hprairie/cs336/README.md

 ### TODO:

+I am skipping major experiments for now as it takes to long on a laptop.
+I.e. 1.7

-- [ ] Assignment 1: Building a Transformer LM
+- [x] Assignment 1: Building a Transformer LM  // Marking as done for now as experiments not really feasible
     - [x] Part 1: Traing BPE
     - [x] Part 2: Tokenizer
     - [x] Part 3: Language Model